MichaelShaw/tavern/README.md

 - Termination Cell + request tracking (seriously)
 - Move ordering
 - Better board representation (all maps/masks)
-- Add something better than lerp for animation.
+- Add something better than lerp for animation?
+Would a spring or bias curve be that much better?
 - Request for RNG could be part of the AnalysisRequest ...
 - Split off productivity library with group_by, contains etc?
 Hard to tell if this is a good idea or not.

-## Transposition
-- Staleness/pass flag, one byte, which iteration it's found on? some notion of age?

 ## Move Ordering
 - Move up
 - Build adjacency/height
 - Build on a square one higher than an opponent
 - Move towards highest opponent

 ## Value sooner victories more valuable
 Perhaps we should reward faster victories than slower ones?
 Basically add remaining depth from to show how great it is?